Waste Watch

 Amount collected each year: 53,000 tonnes (approx.)

 Where’s it taken?
-To Waste Transfer Stations in Kingston (Villiers Road), Sutton (Beddington Lane), Merton (Garth Road) or Croydon (Endeavour Way) where it is bulked before being transported in HGVs to one of four recycling sorting facilities or MRFs (‘Materials Recycling Facility’)*:
+To Waste Transfer Stations in Kingston (Villiers Road), Mitcham, Croydon (Coomber Way) or Morden where it is bulked before being transported in HGVs to one of three recycling sorting facilities or MRFs (‘Materials Recycling Facility’):

-The MRFs in Rainham, Wolverhampton and Southwark are all operated by Veolia.
-The MRF in Crayford is run by N+P.
+The MRFs in Rainham and Wolverhampton are operated by Veolia.
+The MRF in Avonmouth is run by Suez.

 Once the recycling has been sorted, it is baled (squashed into cubes) and sold on to reprocessors who turn the materials into new products.